lueschem/lueschem.github.io/_posts/2017-12-14-A-new-Approach-to-Operating-System-Image-Creation.md

 steps `edi` will directly reuse the artifacts of the previous steps without consuming time to re-generate them.

-The resulting "command pipeline" looks like this:
+The resulting design is a pipeline of consecutive sub commands that looks like this:

 ![command pipeline](/assets/images/blog/command_pipeline.png){:class="img-responsive"}

 `edi` does not even try to be clever about (intermediate) artifacts:
-If the artifact is present it will take it, otherwise it will try to generate it.
-If you want to force the re-creation of selected artifacts, you can tell edi to recursively delete artifacts from the N preceding steps:
+If the requested artifact is present it will take it, otherwise it will try to generate it.
+If you want to force the re-creation of selected artifacts, you can tell edi to recursively delete the artifacts of the given and the N preceding sub commands:

 ``` bash
 sudo edi image create --recursive-clean 5 pi3-stretch-arm64.yml